equinor/az-static-web-app-docs-template/README.md

 # az-static-web-app-docs-template
-This repository contains an example of how you can use Azure Static Web Apps to host of public and private documentation for you projects.
+This repository contains an example of how you can use Azure Static Web Apps to host public and private documentation for you projects.
 It contains an example of how to host Sphinx documentation and limit the access to certain roles.
-This repository should work with any type of documentation generator that can compile into HTML files.
+This repository should work with any type of documentation generator that can compile to HTML files.

 [Check out the live demo here](https://brave-tree-035ee0c03.azurestaticapps.net/)

 ### How to use

-1. Fork this repository or use the template option in Github
+1. Fork this repository or click the template button above
 1. Delete the `.github/` folder containing the old Github Actions setup
 1. [Setup Azure Static Web App in Azure](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript) and connect it to your forked repository.

-  Make sure to set the following values in the portal or in the Github Action file to:
+  Make sure to set the following values in the portal or in the Github Actions workflow file to:
   ```
   app_location: "docs/build"
   api_location: "api"